circle2jt/ymlr/README.md

       name: Delay to do something
       wait: 1s            # The number of milliseconds to throttle invocations to.
       trailing: true      # Specify invoking on the trailing edge of the timeout.
 Default is true
       leading: true       # Specify invoking on the leading edge of the timeout.
 Default is true
+      autoRemove: true    # Auto remove it when reached the event.
+Default is false
     runs:
       - echo: Do this when it's free for 1s